-21.3.3 Additional Permitted Activities (Te Puna Business Park only)
+13.3.3 Additional Permitted Activities (Te Puna Business Park only)

-- (a) Retail outlets for primary produce with a maximum retail floor area of 100m2. - (b) Garden centres and plant nurseries, including ancillary cafés provided that the café does not exceed a maximum gross floor area of 100m2. - (c) Farm vehicle and machinery sales.
+- (a) Retail outlets for primary produce with a maximum retail floor area of 100m2. - (b) Garden centres and plant nurseries, including ancillary cafés provided that the café does not exceed a maximum floor area of 100m2.